We all know we should eat something before we rush out the door. But with time tight, lots of people skip it.

 What if it were easy to make something that tastes good and would give you energy to last you to lunch?

-Not sure you have time to pull this off?
-I'm not a morning person, I own a restaurant, and I'm a mom.
-So believe me, I'm offering ideas that shouldn't take more than 15 minutes.
+And what if you could do that quickly?
+I'm not a morning person; I own a restaurant; and I'm a mom.
+So believe me, these ideas shouldn't take more than 15 minutes.

 Whole grains: Because whole grains are so healthy, it's good to get in at least one serving at breakfast.
-Steel-cut oats, puffed rice, whole-wheat flour, quinoa, and barley all provide the fiber, vitamins, and minerals that refined grain products lack.
-Whole grains also tend to keep you feeling full longer.
+Steel-cut oats, puffed rice, whole wheat flour, quinoa, and barley all provide the fiber, carbs, protein, vitamins, and minerals that refined grain products lack.
+Whole grains also help keep you feeling full longer.

-Low sugar: When it comes to sugar intake at breakfast, cereals can be the worst offenders -- some, in fact, are more than 50% sugar.
-What's a better bet?
-Whole grain cereal that isn't packed with sugar, perhaps sweetened with small amounts of dried fruit, honey, or maple syrup (see my granola recipe).
+Low sugar: Some cereals are more than 50% sugar.
+Instead, go for whole-grain cereal that isn't packed with sugar -- perhaps sweetened with small amounts of dried fruit, honey, or maple syrup.